Jean Starr Untermeyer: Marriage and divorce

 Through her marriage Jean Untermeyer came into contact with many poets and, especially inspired by hearing a reading of poems by Edna St. Vincent Millay, she began writing poetry privately.
 When her husband read her poems he was impressed by them and, on her behalf, submitted them to several magazines that accepted them for publication; with his support, her first book of poems, Growing Pains, was published by B. W. Huebsch in 1918.
 Huebsch also published her next book, Dreams Out of Darkness, in 1921.

 Early on Untermeyer aspired to be a singer, and in 1924 made her debut in Berlin and Vienna singing Lieder.
 The performances were not well received, and she did not further pursue a musical career.
 She had traveled to Europe with her husband, and they then returned to the United States.
 They spent the summer of 1925 at the MacDowell artists' colony.

 The Untermeyers divorced in 1926.
-In 1927 their son, Richard, who was 19 years old and in his sophomore year at Yale University, committed suicide in his room at school.
+In 1927 their son, Richard, who was 19 years old and in his sophomore year at Yale University, died by suicide in his room at school, with some suggesting at the time that his mother's letter about his debts played a role in his decision.

 Jean and Louis Untermeyer reconciled several years later and remarried after Louis had been married and divorced a second time.
 They adopted two sons; however, they eventually separated again, with Louis agreeing to take custody of their sons, and the marriage ended once and for all in divorce, around 1933.